idzim/idzim/README.md

 ## Welcome on My Github! 😺

-I'm working as a Software Tester, mostly manual one, but I like to automize tasks, whatever I can.
+Currently, I'm working as a Software Tester, mostly manual one, but I like to automize tasks, whatever I can.
 I do it mostly to optimize my daily work and develop myself with automation tools.
 Why?
 Because:
 - I like do things in a efficient way
 - I love to learn new things